-In a perfect world you would just work on the highest scored priority from step 2, but due to dependencies, resource availability and other external factors this is usually not how it works so you might need to take some tricky trade-off-decisions here.
+In a perfect world, you would just work on the highest scored priority from step 2, but due to dependencies, resource availability, and other external factors, this is usually not how it works so you might need to take some tricky trade-off-decisions here.

-There is often also constant pressure from sales, partners and other stakeholders to change priorities and squeeze stuff into your roadmap.
+There is often also constant pressure from sales, partners, and other stakeholders to change priorities and squeeze stuff into your roadmap.
 This is when your prioritization model and priority list should act as a gatekeeper to moderate what makes it to the roadmap and what doesn't.
-This 3 step workflow is a safe way to a roadmap that is highly inclusive, efficient and objective.
+This 3 step workflow is a safe way to a roadmap that is highly inclusive, efficient, and objective.

 Now that you have a roadmap, the next task is to visualize it in a way that everyone understands.
-You want your roadmap to be clear to anyone in your organisation; right from the various team members to your stakeholders, everyone should be able to easily understand the roadmap and execute on it.
-In short, your roadmap should be visually appealing, real-time-updated and easily accessible to all members.
+You want your roadmap to be clear to anyone in your organization; right from the various team members to your stakeholders, everyone should be able to easily understand the roadmap and execute on it.
+In short, your roadmap should be visually appealing, real-time-updated, and easily accessible to all members.

 There are different ways to visualize and communicate your roadmaps, but the two most popular are the kanban view and the timeline Gantt chart.

 The kanban view lets you visualize your workflow according to clearly defined categories.
 This view is great to differentiate your tasks and projects by organizing them into customizable buckets.
-The most popular way to categorize projects is by differentiating them according to past (done), present (in progress) and future (to-do).
+The most popular way to categorize projects is by differentiating them according to past (done), present (in progress), and future (to-do).
 Think of this as a bird's eye view for your entire product roadmap.